-All participating organisations involved in Humanitarian Aid Volunteering must hold a valid Quality Label.
+All participating organisations involved in Humanitarian Aid Volunteering must hold a valid Quality Label for Humanitarian Aid Volunteering.
 For more information on the Quality Label for Humanitarian Aid Volunteering, please refer to the relevant section of this Guide (Part C - Quality Label for Humanitarian Aid Volunteering).